turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 * The "interface"
 * How do we characterize the transformation from input to output?

-### Work 1
+### Work 1 - Questions & Decisions

-Let's think about *making decisions*.
+Let's think about *the questions that lead to decisions*.
 Pair up with another student for this short exercise.
 Given this technical problem:

     We're writing a markdown parser that can take in a line of markdown and output a line of HTML.
 For instance: